wasikaafrin44-cyber/java-developer-internship/README.md

 I built a multithreaded chat Application using socket concepts, And A Binary Search Tree where I implemented node creation, insertion, search,delete,traversal.

+## How to Run

+1. Clone this repository.
+2. Open the project in IntelliJ IDEA.
+3. Run the required Main class.

+ ## Author

+Wasika Afrin

+Java Developer Intern